-From the architect.
+Text description provided by the architects.
 These existing buildings have been radically transformed by completely rethinking the internal configuration, punching larger openings through the building envelope and introducing private courtyards.
 This draws natural light deep into the floor plates and enriches the new residential use.

 Located in a north-west London courtyard tucked between a Victorian terrace and main railway lines, this landlocked site presented a great design challenge.
 Our task was to convert and remodel a run-down industrial compound from the 1950’s into contemporary residential accommodation.
 The buildings, once a mechanic’s garage and office, today comprise a generous open-plan three-bedroom house and two one-bedroom apartments.